 I am not a big fan of "Road of life" metaphors.
-As the proverb says, "A road is a place on which you journey, it is not a destination."
+"A road is a place on which you journey, it is not a destination."
 This journey we are on is the "Road to life", not "of life".

-Those graduating from grade school, high school, college these days will be congratulated numerous times for having really accomplished something - and I do not diminish any accomplishments or milestones.
+Those graduating in the coming days will be congratulated numerous times for having really accomplished something.
 But the truth is, the changes, accomplishments, and milestones in our lives are just part of the road.

 Now, this does not mean that we should not enjoy and appreciate the journey.
-One of my favorite bits of advice to my daughters is "enjoy the journey."
-Over the years, I have given that advice to them to the extent that I believe they have grown tired of hearing me say that.

-And focusing our attention on this as it pertains to us as children of God, there is much to enjoy.
+One of my favorite sayings is "enjoy the journey."
+I believe my family grows tired of hearing me say that.
+And as children of God, there is much to enjoy.
 We began our journey at the font.
 God placed each of us on the path of His choosing.
-And His Word has been a lamp to our feet and a light to our path ever since, as the Psalmist says.
+And His Word has been a lamp to our feet and a light to our path ever since.

 But the path (the road) is not the destination.
 There is a goal.

 There is an end.
 There is a fulfillment of God's plan.
-The road (and the end of the road) are all God's choosing, and we are to come before Him and say "Thy will be done" and mean it.
-Thy will not my will.
-The changes in life (some we like, some we grumble about), the accomplishments, the milestones are all a part of God's will and plan to get us to the destination.
+The road (and the end of the road) are all God's choosing.
+The changes, accomplishments, and milestones are all a part of God's will and plan to get us to the destination.
 He has done all the work and made all the arrangements.